seevibes/pre-interview-test/README.md

 You can contact François Beausoleil (francois@seevibes.com) if you need any help.

 ## Usage
 Coded on python2.7.
 It needs to download IMDbPY.
-I recommend using virtualenv. program.py takes in one required argument and one optional argument.
+I recommend using virtualenv. program takes in one required argument and one optional argument.
 First argument is partial movie title you want to search.
 Second argument is the number of output with movie title.
+If second argument is not given, it will have default value of 1.

 Install
 ```bash